FloAI/CFM_Lab/README.md

 ### Library Structure

 The library requires a specific package structure.
-Ensure your repository contains the `metagenomics_cfm` directory with all the core Python files (e.g., `machine.py`, `config.py`, `coupling.py`).
+Ensure your repository contains the `CFM_Lab` directory with all the core Python files (e.g., `machine.py`, `config.py`, `coupling.py`).

 -----